Congenital Cataracts: Yes, Babies Can Have Cataracts Too

 When you hear the word ‘cataracts’, it’s pretty common to think of seniors.
 However, babies can also have cataracts; in infants, it’s called congenital cataracts.
 Out of every 10,000 babies born in developing countries, doctors diagnose one to three with cataracts.
 In the U.S., cataracts occur in three to four babies per 10,000.

 Congenital cataracts happen in infants because the lens of their eye didn’t develop properly during pregnancy.
-Genetics often cause this issue in a fetus, but there can be other, less common causes as well.
+Genetics often causes this issue in a fetus, but there can be other, less common causes as well.
 One such reason is the mother contracting Rubella while she was pregnant.
 Alternatively, the baby could have developed an infection in one or both eyes during delivery or shortly after birth.
 Often, it can happen for no known apparent reason.

 What Are Cataracts?

 In eyes that develop healthily, the lens, which helps you to focus on objects, is transparent.
 It allows you to see the objects you’re focusing on.
-When a cataract is present, the lens develops a milky white appearance which makes it too cloudy to see through.
+When a cataract is present, the lens develops a milky white appearance, which makes it too cloudy to see through.
 It can lead to seriously impaired vision and blindness.

 If doctors do not diagnose babies with cataracts soon enough, it could prevent their eyes from reaching normal stages of development.
 However, once those babies reach adulthood, their cataracts are treatable.
 That means damage done to the eyes as a result of cataracts can be reversed.